 Machine learning is arguably a buzzword that earned widespread use beginning in 2016.
 More than just a fashionable terminology, however, it is a legitimate subfield of computer science that was first conceptualized in 1959.
 It also borrows tools and techniques from data science, as well as principles and practices in statistics.

-Central to this technology is the development and use of algorithms that can be embedded into a software program or a computer machine to automatically process large amount of data, understand patterns, and provide corresponding predictions or interferences.
+Central to this technology is the development and use of algorithms and models that can be embedded into a software or a computer machine to automatically process large amount of data, understand patterns, and provide corresponding predictions or interferences.
 Machine learning has since become one of the main goals and fields of artificial intelligence.

 What is Machine Learning?